IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 ```
 This command will process your receptor and ligand files and place the results in the specified output directory.
 ### 5. Expected Output
-After running the above command, you should find the output file (`rand-1_out.pdbqt`) in the output directory (e.g `5wlo_output`for the 5wlo example).
+After running the above command, you should find the output file (`rand-1_out.pdbqt`) in the output directory, such as `5wlo_output` for this example.

 ---
-# The original README content of AutoDock-Vina follows:
+The original README content of AutoDock-Vina follows:

 ## AutoDock Vina: Docking and virtual screening program